Luneri

 Berberine is a alkaloid sourced from Berberis species with its clearest current use in glycemic control.

-High confidence human evidence supports the brief, anchored by 262 tracked studies, 55 meta-analyses, 77 RCTs and the most reliable movement in Fasting glucose, HbA1c, HOMA-IR.
+High confidence human evidence supports the brief, anchored by 262 tracked studies, 55 meta-analyses, 77 RCTs and the most reliable movement in TC, LDL-C, TG.

 Additive/synergistic glucose-lowering via complementary mechanisms: metformin inhibits hepatic gluconeogenesis (complex I); berberine activates AMPK + inhibits mitochondrial complex I independently.
 Additive/synergistic glucose-lowering via complementary mechanisms: metformin inhibits hepatic gluconeogenesis (complex I); berberine activates AMPK + inhibits mitochondrial complex I independently.